IgneousRed/EBitEnSnake/README.md

-# EBitEnSnake
+# EduTenSnake
-A simple implementaion of the snake game in EBitEngine
+A simple implementaion of the snake game in EduTen